 - Multi-Level Modelling in Social Science | PGSP11424

 - Statistical Modelling in the Social Sciences | PGSP11486

-As well as in methods germane to particular fields and topics:
+As well as in methods relevant to particular fields and topics, for example: